pydicom/sendit/docs/config.md

                                     # set a custom one here
 ```

 Note that the fields for `ENTITY_ID` and `ITEM_ID` are set to the default of [deid](https://pydicom.github.io/deid), but I've added them here in case it ever needs to be changed.
 Additionally, note that if you want the string that designates the "source_id" for the entity to be something other than it's index (eg AccessionNumber) you can set that here.
 If not, define as `None`.
 For all functions provided by `deid`, remember that they can be modified to use different endpoints, or do different replacements in the data.
-For more details about the deidentify functions, see [docs/deidentify.md](deidentify.md)
+For more details about the anonymization functions, see [docs/anonymize.md](anonymize.md)

 ## Storage